Leasing and Financial Incentives

 This program, administered by the New York State Department of Taxation and Finance, provides an exemption from the sales tax on goods purchased for the build-out of office space in Lower Manhattan (south of Murray Street).

-- Lease terms must be at least 10 years, and must commence prior to September 1, 2013 for most tenants in Lower Manhattan, and September 1, 2015 for tenants in the World Financial Center, World Trade Center or Battery Park City.
+- Lease terms must be at least 10 years, and must commence prior to December 1, 2016 for most tenants in Lower Manhattan, and December 1, 2018 for tenants in the World Financial Center, World Trade Center or Battery Park City.
+The extension is deemed effective after August 31, 2013 and credits or refunds can be made for taxes paid if person did not receive an exemption for eligible purchases made between September 1, 2013 and the date the act became law.

 - Businesses that locate in the World Trade Center, 7 World Trade, The World Financial Center, or Battery Park City, can receive an exemption on sales tax for all goods purchased, including personal property such as furniture and equipment.